University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part2.md

 install.packages("tidyverse")
 ```

-:computer: Build a parameter file named `par.AllAmerica_Ancient.smartpca` that will be the inputs for [SMARTPCA](https://github.com/DReichLab/EIG/tree/master/POPGEN).
+:computer: Build a parameter file named `par.AllAmerica_Ancient.smartpca` that will be one of the inputs for [SMARTPCA](https://github.com/DReichLab/EIG/tree/master/POPGEN).
+Because ancient data contain a lot of missing data, we are going to force `SMARTPCA` to construct the eigenvectors based on the contemporary populations (listed in [`poplistname`](https://github.com/DReichLab/EIG/tree/master/POPGEN)) and then project the ancient samples onto the PCA ([`lsqproject`](https://github.com/DReichLab/EIG/blob/master/POPGEN/lsqproject.pdf)).
 ```bash
 genotypename:    AllAmerica_Ancient.eigenstrat.geno
 snpname:         AllAmerica_Ancient.eigenstrat.snp